The Universal Theory of Locally Universal Tracial von Neumann Algebras is not Computable: Introduction

 After more than 40 years, CEP was resolved negatively by Ji--Natarajan--Vidick--Wright--Yuen \cite{ji_mip_2020}.
 Their breakthrough imported ideas from quantum complexity theory, showing that the complexity classes $\MIPstar$ and $\RE$ coincide.
 Building further, Goldbring and Hart \cite{goldbring_universal_2024} used model-theoretic techniques and part of the $\MIPstar = \RE$ machinery to show that the universal theory of $\R$ is undecidable, thereby strengthening the negative solution to CEP and producing non-Connes embeddable tracial von Neumann algebras in many natural classes.
 Their work also sparked a significant volume of work in computable model theory of operator algebras.

-In forthcoming work, Lin proves the dual result $\MIPco = \coRE$ \cite{lin_mipco_2025}.
+Lin recently announced a proof of the dual result $\MIPco = \coRE$ in a preprint \cite{lin_mipco_2025}.
 From an operator algebraic perspective, this is arguably more striking: while $\MIPstar=\RE$ yields results about the class of Connes embeddable tracial von Neumann algebras, $\MIPco = \coRE$ yields results about the class of \textbf{all} tracial von Neumann algebras.
 In \cite{manzoor_invariant_2025}, the second author suggested that $\MIPco=\coRE$ should imply that the class of tracial von Neumann algebras admits no uniform approximation property.
-Our main result formalizes this prediction:
+Our main result is a model theoretic formulation of this prediction: